Obstetrics: 19th century

 18th-century physicians expected that obstetrics would continue to grow, but the opposite happened.
 Obstetrics entered a stage of stagnation in the 19th century, which lasted until about the 1880s.
 The central explanation for the lack of advancement during this time was the rejection of obstetrics by the medical community.
 The 19th century marked an era of medical reform in Europe and increased regulation over the profession.
-Major European institutions such as The College of Physicians and Surgeons considered delivering babies ungentlemanly work and refused to have anything to do with childbirth as a whole.
+Major European institutions such as The Royal Colleges of Physicians and Surgeons in Glasgow considered delivering babies ungentlemanly work and refused to have anything to do with childbirth as a whole.
 Even when Medical Act 1858 was introduced, which stated that medical students could qualify as doctors, midwifery was entirely ignored.
 This made it nearly impossible to pursue an education in midwifery and also have the recognition of being a doctor or surgeon.
 Obstetrics was pushed to the side.

-By the late 19th century, the foundation of modern-day obstetrics and midwifery began developing.
+By the late 19th century, the foundation of modern-day obstetrics and midwifery began to develop.
 Delivery of babies by doctors became popular and readily accepted, but midwives continued to play a role in childbirth.
 Midwifery also changed during this era due to increased regulation and the eventual need for midwives to become certified.
-Many European countries by the late 19th century were monitoring the training of midwives and issued certification based on competency.
+Many European countries by the late 19th century were monitoring the training of midwives and issuing certification based on competency.
 Midwives were no longer uneducated in the formal sense.

 As midwifery began to develop, so did the profession of obstetrics near the end of the century.
 Childbirth was no longer unjustifiably despised by the medical community as it once had been at the beginning of the century.
-But obstetrics was underdeveloped compared to other medical specialities.
-Many male physicians would deliver children but very few would have referred to themselves as obstetricians.
+But obstetrics was underdeveloped compared to other medical specialties.
+Many male physicians would deliver children, but very few would have referred to themselves as obstetricians.
 The end of the 19th century did mark a significant accomplishment in the profession with the advancements in asepsis and anaesthesia, which paved the way for the mainstream introduction and later success of the Caesarean section.

-Before the 1880s mortality rates in lying-hospitals would reach unacceptably high levels and became an area of public concern.
-Much of these maternal deaths were due to puerperal fever, then known as childbed fever.
-In the 1800s Ignaz Semmelweis noticed that women giving birth at home had a much lower incidence of childbed fever than those giving birth by physicians in lying-hospitals.
+Before the 1880s, mortality rates in lying-hospitals would reach unacceptably high levels and became an area of public concern.
+Many of these maternal deaths were due to puerperal fever, then known as childbed fever.
+In the 1800s, Ignaz Semmelweis noticed that women giving birth at home had a much lower incidence of childbed fever than those giving birth by physicians in lying-in-hospitals.
 His investigation discovered that washing hands with an antiseptic solution before a delivery reduced childbed fever fatalities by 90%.
 So it was concluded that it was physicians who had been spreading disease from one labouring mother to the next.
 Despite the publication of this information, doctors still would not wash.
-It was not until the 20th century when advancements in aseptic technique and the understanding of disease would play a significant role in the decrease of maternal mortality rates among many populations.
+It was not until the 20th century that advancements in aseptic technique and the understanding of disease would play a significant role in the decrease of maternal mortality rates among many populations.